image of a knight is very strong in Western culture.

 by confronting truth with bold commitment.

-of birth and the dull idiocy of pride.
-We bow to no man, but submit
+of birth and the idiocy of pride.
+We bow to no one, but humbly submit

 In short, we accept the responsibility

-of our own lives and take it to the highest level in thought, word
+of our own lives by taking it to the highest level in thought, word

 It lives.
+It strives.
 It carries the blessing and burden of self-knowledge.